 "Recognizing the problem was only half of the solution," said McConville, "We needed to do something about it if the Circle was to continue."
 As a result the second semester signaled a change.
-First, all members were required to make at least a minimal commitment by attending all Then, the group meetings. started looking for new areas that they could enter.
+First, all members were required to make at least a minimal commitment by attending all meetings.
+Then, the group started looking for new areas that they could enter.

 Among some of the changes that have evolved are several new committees.
-One, the International been building up for some time.
+One, the International

 Students Committee, will set up a procedure for foreign students, coming to Notre Dame, to come to the country a few weeks before school opens in the fall and stay with an interested upperclassman and his family before coming to Notre Dame.
 This should facilitate the new students transition into both the U.S. and Notre Dame.